oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 6. **Recommendations Development**: Formulation of specific, actionable remediation steps for each identified vulnerability.

 7. **Proof Execution and Debugging**: To run proofs for the protocol, we initially used the Aptos Move prover.
 However, as the Move language does not support signed integer arithmetic, there is a standalone package developed by the Hyperion team to do i32, i64 and i128 mathematical operations.
 This library causes the Move to Boogie transpiler in the aptos prover to fail to do correct type conversions for some of the proofs.
-This was a random occurence due the inherent randomness in the compilation process but it forced us to write a script that would manually pick up the outputted boogie file from the aptos move prover and correct them according to the following rules that we extracted by observing the error patterns in the compilation result:
+This was a random occurrence due to the inherent randomness in the compilation process but it forced us to write a script that would manually pick up the outputted boogie file from the aptos move prover and correct them according to the following rules that we extracted by observing the error patterns in the compilation result:

 - Converting `int` to `bv32` in `$bb_i32_I32` constructor calls using `$int2bv.32`.
 - Adding `$bv2int.32` to assignments where `bv32` values are assigned to `int`.